msikma/callisto/readme.md

 The bot will now be able to post messages to whatever channels it's permitted to access.

+### Activity

+This bot *only* posts messages (plain text and rich embeds).
+It does not use any other API features except for logging in.

 ### Log channels

 Calypso posts log messages to two channels: one for all general logs, the other for errors only.
 To finalize setup, create two channels and save their IDs to `CALYPSO_SETTINGS.logChannels` and `CALYPSO_SETTINGS.logChannelsImportant`.